 The Acceleration Act will increase access to acceleration throughout Illinois and help ensure that districts adopt equitable, effective, and efficient referral, assessment, and placement practices.

-- IAGC Model Acceleration Policy and Procedures To assist local school boards and educators in adopting and implementing acceleration policies and practices that benefit students and comply with the new law, IAGC will develop a model acceleration policy and procedures and other implementation tools that districts may utilize.
+- IAGC Model Acceleration Policy and Procedures To assist local school boards and educators in adopting and implementing acceleration policies and practices that benefit students and comply with the new law, IAGC has developed a Model Acceleration Policy and Procedures and other implementation tools that districts may utilize.
 Provisions required by the Acceleration Act are noted in the policy.